What are the risks involved in renting out your own car?

 RENTING OUT YOUR OWN CAR.
 LUCRATIVE OR ASKING FOR TROUBLE?

-Noble intentions lead to new market developments, which seem positive at first glance, until they are examined more closely and turn out to have quite a few snags.
-In addition to renting out your own home through Airbnb, for example, renting out your own car seems like a lucrative way to somewhat reduce the cost of car ownership and use.
+Noble intentions lead to new market developments, which seem positive at first glance, until they are exposed and have quite a few snags.
+Besides renting out your own home through Airbnb, for example, renting out your own car seems like a lucrative way to somewhat reduce the cost of car ownership and use.
 That can certainly be true, but there are also risks involved.
-Alpina.nl Map these out so you can make an informed decision about whether to (rent) a car.
+Alpina.nl Map these out so that you can make informed decisions about whether to rent or lease a car.

 Sharing costs

-Especially in the big cities, the government strongly discourages car ownership and use.
-Parking permits, for instance, are very expensive and it takes a while before they are issued, if at all.
-In large cities, the car is also less necessary because there are often good public transport facilities and the relatively short distances can also be covered easily by bicycle.
-Those who do own a car may - in order to reduce costs or for environmental reasons - choose to rent it out to third parties at times when the vehicle is not in use.
-This can be done on one's own initiative, but is now also possible through various intermediaries such as Snappcar, My Wheels and WeGo.
-Nationale Nederlanden had also launched an app, Gappie.
-But this app is no longer in use.
+Especially in large cities, car ownership and use is highly discouraged from the government.
+For example, parking permits are very expensive and it takes time to get them, if they are issued at all.
+In large cities, the car is also less necessary because there are often good public transport facilities and the relatively short distances are also easily covered by bicycle.
+Those who do own a car may - to reduce costs or for environmentally friendly reasons - choose to rent the car to third parties at times when the vehicle is not in use.
+This can be done on their own initiative, but nowadays can also be done through various intermediaries such as Snappcar, My Wheels and WeGo.
+Nationale Nederlanden had also launched an app; Gappie.
+But that is no longer in use.

 Initiatives in France, for example, with shared cars via Autolib have not been successful.
 These were not private cars.
 The result was that the renters did not treat the cars properly, which often made them dirty.
 This can also be a disadvantage when you rent out your own car to strangers.